 While initially limited to niche healthcare, generally for the seriously ill, more and more people are looking to improve their wellness with CBD.
 One of the biggest questions for most people is; isn’t it the same thing as cannabis?

-The legality of CBD was caught in limbo for several years, but with increasing amounts of evidence and supporters as to its medical benefits, combined with the lack of any psychoactive effects, many countries are legalizing it, and it’s now legal to open an e-commerce store selling CBD.
+The legality of CBD was caught in limbo for several years, but with increasing amounts of evidence and supporters as to its medical benefits, combined with the lack of any psychoactive effects, many countries are legalizing it, and it’s now legal to open an e-commerce store selling Cannabidiol.

-Generally taken as a tincture, by dropping under the tongue or adding to smoothies, or even applied topically in creams, CBD oil is being used to treat a huge variety of things, from acne to depression.
+Generally taken as a tincture, by dropping under the tongue or adding to smoothies, or even applied topically in creams, Cannabidiol oil is being used to treat a huge variety of things, from acne to depression.

 With a growing amount of anecdotal evidence as well as some studies done on animals, some clear benefits of CBD have been found.
 From helping to reduce inflammation to easing anxiety and depression, as well as some potential benefits when it comes to treating epilepsy, many people are using CBD to treat and alleviate a huge range of conditions.